wso2/cellery/README.md

 #### Mac OS
 - Download [latest Cellery(.pkg) installer](https://wso2-cellery.github.io/downloads)  and install it by following macOS package installation steps.

+- Cellery is avaialbe as a Brew Cask.
+Run below to install through Brew

+    ```
+    brew cask install cellery
+    ```

 ### Setup Cellery runtime
 Once Cellery has been installed, verify the installation is working by executing `cellery version`.